Abuse and Neglect

 - If there is injury, complete an ACC form

-If the child needs admission in the context of suspected non-accidental injury, a Watch will be required, who must be in the room with the child at all times.
-This is the default policy, although in exceptional circumstances, a variation can be agreed by the Te Puaruruhau paediatrician.
+If the child needs admission in the context of suspected NAI, a Watch will be required, who must be in the room with the child at all times.
+This is the default policy, although in exceptional circumstances, a variation can be agreed by the Te Puaruruhau paediatrician

-Apart from the Watch, safety can only be addressed as a carefully planned collaborative procedure between ADHB, Police and the Department of Child, Youth and Family Services.
+In addition to the Watch, safety can only be addressed as a carefully planned collaborative procedure between ADHB, Police and CYF.
 Further details are provided below, but this will usually be managed by staff from Te Puaruruhau who are familiar with the procedure.

-If you are dealing with a patient where there are concerns about sexual abuse (for whatever reason), always discuss the matter with the Te Puaruruhau paediatrician on call, before the family leave the hospital.
+If you are dealing with concerns about sexual abuse (for whatever reason), always discuss the matter with Te Puaruruhau before the family leave the hospital.

 - Initial assessment of concerns about sexual

 This may be simply a brief history.
 You need a description of the timing and nature of an alleged assault, injuries or symptoms.
 If the source is the child / young person or caregiver, take the briefest history necessary to determine whether there is in fact a sexual abuse concern and its severity and acuity.
 This needs to be done in a non-judgmental style using open questions as opposed to leading questions.
 If the child or adolescent is Māori, consider involving Kaiatawhai.